markjivko/kronup-php/docs/Api/index.md

 nav_order: 2
 ---

-You can access any of the kronup API endpoints with the following syntax:
+You can access any of the Kronup API endpoints with the following syntax:

 ```php
 // Place your API Key 👇 here